marwan91/Behavioral-cloning-project/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used two different training datasets.
 The main dataset involved center lane driving across the whole driving track.
 The second dataset is a small supplementary dataset which focuses on overcoming the weak areas in the main dataset.
-Unline the main dataset , the supplementary dataset is not split into traning and validation sets, rather, it is added to the training dataset.
+Unlike the main dataset , the supplementary dataset is not split into traning and validation sets, rather, it is added to the training dataset.

 For details about how I created the training data, see the next section.